 These electronic databases are available to registered readers from any public access computer within the Newberry.

-OCLC FirstSearch/WorldCat: OCLC databases such as WorldCat, ArticleFirst, ECO, and WorldCatDissertations.
+OCLC FirstSearch/WorldCat: Collection of OCLC databases such as WorldCat, ArticleFirst, ECO, and WorldCatDissertations.
 Some full-text.
+PLEASE NOTE: FirstSearch is migrating into a new interface, WorldCat Discovery.

 Academic Search Premier: Full-text for nearly 4,700 publications, including more than 3,600 peer-reviewed journals.
 Offered by EBSCO.